szagoruyko/loadcaffe/README.md

 loadcaffe
 =========

-Load Caffe networks in Torch7
+Load Caffe networks in **Torch7** http://torch.ch

+**Install torch first**.
 There is no Caffe dependency, only protobuf has to be installed.
 In Ubuntu do:

 ```
 sudo apt-get install libprotobuf-dev protobuf-compiler